 “My sentiments, exactly.
 I think it’s awfully cold.”

 “What else did she say?”

-crying again.
+“She told me to mind my own business.”
+Ginny began crying again.
 “My son is my business.
 Where is he, Josiah?
 Where can my baby be?”

-Ginny blew her nose with a used tissue and then continued lamenting, “And that business partner of his, Farley Webb, has moved all of Dwight’s things out of his office.
+Ginny blew her nose with a used tissue and then continued lamenting, “And that business partner of his, Castillo Webb, has moved all of Dwight’s things out of his office.
 He just packed them up and took Dwight’s things over to Selena.
 Then she took his things to Goodwill.
 It’s like they both are trying to erase my boy.”

 I’m not a touchy-feely person.
 I’m not given to hugs or kisses, but I did reach out and pat Ginny’s hand.

 Ginny grabbed it and tugged.
 “Ya gotta help me, Jo.
 The investigation’s going nowhere.”

 Shaking my head, I said, “NOOO!
 I’m not going to get involved with issues like this anymore.”